Mercury13/unicodia/README.md

 Naming: Noto if tables and existing glyphs are surely untouched; Uto otherwise.

+These fonts are taken to Unicodia without author’s consent:
+* Craggy font with missing/trivial tables.
+* Font without license belonging to author of Unicode request and released by him/her.
+* ASCII mapping is NOT a reason.

 ## Language

 **English.** International: truck > lorry, petrol > gas.
 Prefer British form if both are good.